rothos/choice/index.md

 The essence of choice is resolved into exactly three necessary and sufficient concepts: potentiality, selection, and consequence.
 Without all of these, there is no choice (an impossible condition).

-For choice to be choice, it must have consequences<a class='footnote' href='#footnote-005'>[5]</a>.
+For choice to be choice, it must have consequences[[When "not choosing" has real consequences and effects, it too must necessarily be considered a choice.]].
 A choice that has no effects, or whose effects can be completely undone, is not actually a choice at all; it is inherently an illusion.

 *All that is without choice, change, and consequence (causality) is illusion.*
 Only that which is at once choice, change, and causality is **real**.